Dental Implants Greensboro

 After the Mini Dental Implants are placed, patients can enjoy secure dentures and a greater sense of confidence.
 Eating comfortably, smiling and laughing without fear of loose dentures are huge advantages.
 In addition, placing and removal of dentures is easy, as is care and maintenance.
 Even better, this procedure is substantially more affordable than conventional implants.

-If you would like to learn more about this innovative treatment method, please schedule a consultation time with Dr. Farless by calling 336-282-2868.
+If you would like to learn more about this innovative treatment method, please schedule a consultation time with Dr. Farless or Dr. Locklear by calling 336-282-2868.

 Dental Implant - FAQ